Window System Integration (WSI)

 Applications wanting to control the pacing of the application by monitoring when presentation processes have completed to limit the number of outstanding images queued for presentation, need to have a method of being signaled during the presentation process.

-Using the VK_GOOGLE_display_timing extension applications can discover when images were presented, but only asynchronously.
+Using the VK_GOOGLE_display_timing extension, applications can discover when images were presented, but only asynchronously.

 Providing a mechanism which allows applications to block, waiting for a specific step of the presentation process to complete allows them to control the amount of outstanding work (and hence the potential lag in responding to user input or changes in the rendering environment).